Krunoslav Jurčić: Managerial career

 Jurčić started his managerial career at Croatian First League side Pula.
 In his first season as head coach, Pula finished the 2005–06 season in sixth place, which was the highest ever top division placement for the club.
 In 2007, he was offered the head coaching position at Slaven Belupo.
 They finished the season in second place (best ever league position in club history) and qualified for the 2008–09 UEFA Cup.
 He left the club in 2008 and went on to join the reigning Croatian champions and his former club, Dinamo Zagreb, on 5 March 2009.
 With Dinamo he won his first managerial titles by winning the 2008–09 and 2009–10 Prva HNL and Croatian Cup in 2009.
 On 19 May 2010 Krunoslav Jurčić resigned as the coach of Dinamo Zagreb.

 He returned to Dinamo after Vahid Halilhodžić resigned in 2011 and remained manager until December of the same year, when he was fired after Zagreb's final group game of the UEFA Champions League against Lyon, having failed to pick up any points.

 After appearing as a football pundit in various sports papers and during football matches broadcasting, Jurčić was included in Igor Štimac's staff that took charge of Croatia national football team after Euro 2012.
 In late November 2012 Jurčić once again returned to Dinamo Zagreb, replacing sacked Ante Čačić.

 On 22 August 2013, Jurčić was sacked after Dinamo Zagreb lost 2–0 at home to Austria Wien in the Europa League play-off round.

 On 29 February 2016, he was sacked from Maribor after a 1–0 home defeat against Celje.
 Jurčić was appointed manager of Turkish club Adanaspor on 28 August 2016 on a two-year contract.

 In November 2017, Jurčić signed a contract with the Saudi Arabian Football Federation to become the new head of youth player development.

-In 2018, he signed with Saudi Arabian side Al-Nassr.
+In February 2018, he signed with Saudi Arabian side Al Nassr.
 On 28 May 2018, he was named the head coach of Baniyas Club.

-In October 2019, Jurčić moved back to the UAE where he was appointed as the head coach of Al Nasr.
+In October 2019, Jurčić moved back to the UAE where he was appointed as the head coach of Al-Nasr.
 In February 2021, Jurčić left Al Nasr despite winning the UAE League Cup, due to mediocre results in the league.

+In February 2024, Jurčić was appointed head coach of Egyptian Premier League side Pyramids FC.
+He quickly made an impact by guiding the club to their first-ever domestic title with a 1–0 victory over ZED in the Egypt Cup final.
+In the 2024–25 season, Jurčić led Pyramids FC to the Champions League final and secured the club's first-ever continental triumph, defeating Mamelodi Sundowns 3–2 on aggregate.